michaelmackenzie/Multilepton_Analysis/README.md

 See: https://github.com/michaelmackenzie/ZEMuAnalysis/

-The NANOAOD format ntuples need to be changed to match the expected ntuple format used by these analysis tools, originally designed to match the ZTauTauAnalyzer output.
+The NANOAOD format ntuples need to be changed to match the expected ntuple format used by these analysis tools, originally designed to match the CLFVAnalyzer output.
 This is done using the *NanoAODConversion* TSelector, which runs over the NANOAOD Tree *Events*.
 An example of this is shown in `rootScripts/process_nanoaods.C`.

 The next step in the workflow is creating sparse trees and sets of histograms for specific analysis selections.